 Debt-to-Income Ratio guide

-Learn how to use the Debt-to-Income Ratio Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how gross monthly income, existing debts, and a proposed housing payment create a DTI estimate.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Debt-to-Income Ratio Calculator